Destination Management Plan

 Have your say

 We would like to hear what you think would make Maitland even more attractive in the future.
-Share your thoughts by participating in our short survey by 30 June 2019.
+Share your thoughts by posting a comment on our interactive map or by participating in our short survey by 30 June 2019.
 The survey is also available at the Maitland Visitor Information Centre.